ignismeow/pyramid-javascript/README.md

-This repository is just for the learning purpose
+This repository is just for the learning purpose.